jrmatos/js-html-snippets/README.md

 # Sublime Text 3 - JavaScript And HTML Snippets

-Write code much more faster using some awesome snippets for your Sublime Text.
+Write code much faster using some awesome snippets for your Sublime Text.

 ### Getting started